1,000+ Opportunities

 org for more information.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits located in Shelby County, Tennessee; prior recipients must have completed all written reporting requirements; priority given to organizations serving specified high-need zip codes.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits located in Shelby County, Tennessee; prior recipients must have completed all written reporting requirements; priority given to organizations serving specified high-need zip codes.
+Confirm the full requirements in the official notice before applying.